dndg/opta-tutorials/tutorials/CodesysOptaEthernetTutorial/content.md

 #### Uploading the Program to Finder OPTA

+At this stage, CODESYS downloads the program and configuration to the device.
+This step is essential to properly update the device’s configuration, especially if the Finder OPTA still contains an outdated setup.

-Now upload the program by clicking the green **Login** button at the top:
+Now upload the program and the configuration by clicking the green **Login** button at the top:

 ![Login](assets/en/10-login.png)